stclib/STC/docs/ccommon_api.md

 coroutine.
 It can also store input and output data if desired.

-The coroutine example below generates Pythagorian triples, but the main user-loop skips the triples which are upscaled version of smaller ones, by checking the gcd() function, and breaks when diagonal length >= 100:
+The coroutine example below generates Pythagorian triples, but the main user-loop skips the triples which are upscaled version of smaller ones by checking the gcd() function, and breaks when the diagonal size >= 100:
 ```c
 #include <stc/algo/coroutine.h>